-As it has for past dozen years, Jesuit swimming joined forces with the swimming and volleyball teams at the Academy of the Holy Names for the annual Spike and Splash cancer fundraiser, generating $14,000 to fight cancer.
+As it has for past 13 years, Jesuit swimming teamed up with the swimming and volleyball teams at the Academy of the Holy Names for the annual Spike and Splash cancer fundraiser, generating an event-record of more than $20,000 to fight cancer.

 Wednesday (Oct.
-3) at AHN, hundreds came to the athletic facilities for the swim meet and volleyball matches, and to support the cause.
-Since 2006, Spike and Splash has been held in support of Breath Cancer Awareness month as a way to raise funds for cancer research.
+2) at AHN, hundreds came to the athletic facilities for the swim meet and volleyball matches, and to support the cause, with the proceeds benefiting Moffitt Cancer Center and the National Pediatric Cancer Foundation.
+Since 2006, Spike and Splash has been held in support of Breast Cancer Awareness month as a way to raise funds for cancer research.
 While the teams compete in the pool and on the court, funds are raised by selling T-shirts, food items, raffle tickets, and silent auction baskets.
-Since it first began, Spike and Splash has raised more than $80,000.
+Since it first began, Spike and Splash has raised more than $100,000.

-In the swim meet, the defending State Champion Tigers remained unbeaten with a decisive victory over Plant, 119-57.
-Alex Caceres '19, Tyler Carreja '19, Brendan Driscoll '19, Tyler Petitt '19, Robbie Shaffer '19, Anthony Kirchner '20, Nick Shaffer '21, and John Thomson '21 were among the top swimmers for Jesuit.
+In the swim meet, the two-time defending State Champion Tigers remained unbeaten (6-0) with a victory over Plant, 103-83.
+Sam Prabhakaran '21, John Thomson '21, Nick Shaffer '21, Ryan Finster '22, Armando Destrade '23, and Jordan Jansen '23 were among the top swimmers for Jesuit.

 Please see below a photo slideshow from Wednesday's Spike and Splash meet.

 - Academic News